Bio

 I’m a freelance writer, editor, copywriter and musician.
 I grew up in County Durham, before moving to Manchester in 2016.
 I now live in South London.

-I mostly write about music and culture, regularly contributing to The New York Times, The Guardian, The New YorkerPitchfork, The Face, Private Eye, Jazzwise, Bandcamp Daily, and VAN Magazine.
-I mainly focus on features and interviews, but also write reviews and essays.
-I’m currently an editor at VAN.
+I mostly write about music and culture.
+My work has been published in The New York Times, The Guardian, The New Yorker, Pitchfork, The Face, Private Eye, Jazzwise, Bandcamp Daily, and VAN Magazine.
+I mainly focus on features, interviews, and investigations.
+I’ve been an editor at VAN since 2023.